Dazzling July 4th fireworks over Boston's Charles River light up the sky for half a million spectators watching this

 The skies light up with dazzling pyrotechnics reaching as high as 1,500 feet.

-Depending on where you stay, you might even be able to watch the fireworks from your hotel room or roof deck - check out these hotels for Boston Fireworks Spectacular.
+Depending on where you stay, you might even be able to watch the fireworks from your hotel room or roof deck.

 Both Boston Pops concerts start at 8:30pm, and both are free.

 If you want to be able to actually see the concert, you need to be within what's called the "Oval" - a grassy area in front of the Hatch Shell where the musicians play.

 A few days before the concerts, a temporary fence gets installed around the Oval to prevent overcrowding, which means space is limited.